jayportfolio/capstone_streamlit/capstone/05__data_wrangling.md

 ## Summary of remedies for unclean data

-I have analysed the data to identify where it is incorrect, and either:
+I have analysed the data to identify where it is incorrect or missing, and either:
 * corrected the data
 * imputed a value for that data
 * where a suitable remedy could not be found, excluded that instance from the final version of the data